lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 // MARK: -Methods
 ```

 Indentation shall be made with whitespaces, because tab symbols can be represented differently in different environments.
 One level of indentation is four whitespaces.
+Two whitespaces is an acceptable option.

 Braces should be weighted: If there's a whitespace after the opening brace, there always must be one before the closing brace.
 Type declarations shall always have such whitespaces coming with braces, methods shall not.

-Methods with implementation shall be always separated with an empty line.
+Methods with implementation shall be always separated by an empty line.
 Method declarations and any properties shall not.

 Files shall end with a single blank line.